 You can even make one yourself.
 In fact, you’d need to if you wanted to have a single draft stopper covering the entire length of the frame.

-Finally, all that’s left to do is pay attention to the space between the frame and the wall.
+You also need to pay attention to the space between the frame and the wall.
 If you had the door installed recently, this shouldn’t be an issue.
 However, old models do sometimes get small cracks around the perimeter of the frame.
 If you still feel a breeze coming through once you’ve put all the weatherstripping in, you can caulk around the frame.

 The glass is often the weakest link when you’re talking about this type of door.
 Unfortunately, there are only a few ways to thicken glass without covering it up completely.